notoriousz/notoriousz/README.md

 #### My name is Matheus Serafim, but you can call me _Mah_

 #### A bit of me 👇
 I’m 22 years old, currently working as Analyst at @Loggi, and I study Business Administration at São Paulo Federal Institute (IFSP).
-However, I've been learning programming by myself for eight months, and I wish to follow the Software Engineer Career.
+However, I've been learning programming by myself for a year, and I wish to follow the Software Engineer Career.
 As a hobby, I like to eat a variety of foods, play with my little dog Toshiro and travel.

 <div style="display: inline_block"><br>
   <h3 align="left" alt="Math-Python" height="30" width="40"> ❤️ My current Languages </h3>